 Students are encouraged to participate in a range of speaking and listening tasks, such as drama activities, to allow them to explore texts in a variety of ways.
 Students are regularly assessed for a range of skills in writing, reading and speaking and listening with teachers giving regular feedback to ensure students know how to improve.

-The English team believe that ensuring students enjoy their lessons is imperative to their success in the subject.
+The English team believe that ensuring students are challenged and enjoy their lessons is imperative to their success in the subject.
 Therefore, staff always find new ways to develop innovative lessons using new technology and techniques, such as interactive whiteboards and using iPads.
 However, we also believe that students’ own creativity should be encouraged and they produce imaginative pieces of work.
 Literacy is encouraged in all aspects of the curriculum and an enjoyment of reading is encouraged.
-All Moreton staff share their current reading book with students by displaying reading posters on the doors of their classrooms.
-This has allowed a dialogue between teachers and students demonstrating how reading can be enjoyed by everyone.

 Head of English